wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     (4) The owner of a ship in respect of which a temporary pass is granted shall, as soon as practicable after the pass expires, lodge the pass or cause it to be lodged with the Registrar.

-    (5) Every owner commits an offence and is liable to a fine not exceeding $2,000 who, without reasonable excuse, fails to comply with subsection (4).
+    (5) Every owner commits an offence and is liable on conviction to a fine not exceeding $2,000 who, without reasonable excuse, fails to comply with subsection (4).

     Compare: 1952 No 49 s 402; Shipping Registration Act 1981 s 23 (Aust)

+    Section 29(5): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Alterations to ships, changes in ownership, etc, to be notified to Registrar